New Jersey Expungement Attorney

 - A juvenile conviction (adjudication) requires the shorter of 3 years.
 Or, the waiting period required for the offense if committed by an adult.

 - Disorderly persons offenses require 5 years or 3 years for an “early pathway” expungement.

 - Those convicted of a crime (indictable or “felony”), may apply for an expungement after 5 years has passed since they completed their sentence or term of probation.
 This is through an “early pathway” or “pubic interest” expungement.
-To do so, you must convince the judge finds that it is in the public interest to grant the expungement.
+To do so, you must convince the judge that it is in the public interest to grant the expungement.
 Showing that it is in the public interest that you obtain an expungement is easier said than done.
-You can avoid this requirement if you wait 6years instead of 5.
+You can avoid this requirement if you wait for 6 years instead of 5.
 The individual also must not have ever been convicted of a crime either before or after the incident or have been convicted of more than two disorderly persons offense.
 The 6 year period was recently reduced from 10 years which applied under the previous expungement law.